Emergency, Imagination, Management

 The chances of this happening are remote indeed.
 For we have grown accustomed to the seeming fact that solution to every difficulty is more connection, and more communication.
 But there are inflammatory disorders of communication, to which the only healthy response is quarantine.
 Michel Serres speculates that all communications among what he describes as homoiothermal organisms (ones who need to keep their internal temperatures constant) may be regarded as variants on the injunction ‘keep me warm’ (Serres 1982, 76).
 The rise of Trump may perhaps be seen as a symptom of the global warming in whose existence he claims to disbelieve.
 In communications as in climate change, more incandescence does not seem likely to help.

 I have repeatedly fallen into a trap in evoking this form of stress-management.
 This is the trap of representing the situation at hand, as Sloterdijk himself does, as a ‘psychopolitics’, as though we were dealing with the orchestration of large aggregations of things that people in fact feel, as though it were a question of subjecting unpredictable and elemental forces to some kind of directive rule.
 But we cannot remind ourselves often enough that affective economies do not depend upon any actual persons having any particular feelings about anything whatever.
-Indeed it depends on the conductivity that is the result of nobody really feeling what they believe they must and inist they do – though it does require persons to impersonate those states of feeling, as convincingly as they can, in order to ‘exist’ them, in the Sartrean sense of giving them a form of local form of instance and existence.
+Indeed it depends on the conductivity that is the result of nobody really feeling what they believe they must and inist they do – though it does require persons to impersonate those states of feeling, as convincingly as they can, in order to ‘exist’ them, in the Sartrean sense of giving them a local form of instance and existence.
 Indeed, the great advantage of anxiety as a putative or projected collective feeling state, is that nobody need feel it.
 In fact, more than this, nobody can be sure that they are feeling it, to the right degree.
 One of the most important features of anxiety is that it is always under transaction, always provoking a kind of meta-anxiety about whether one’s anxiety is proportionate to its object.
 Many forms of so-called collective feeling are really feelings that we agree to feel that we ought to have: sympathy, at certain times, the feeling of love, the feeling of righteous indignation.
 All collective emotion is like taking offence, in that it is something you cannot feel in and for yourself, but must feel vicariously, on some injured party’s behalf.
 Taking offence is an action, not a state, an action that nearly always in fact involves going on the offensive, by wielding the offence done to you (Connor 2008).
 Anxiety is the inner lining of all these imputed and exhorted emotions, these optative affects that exist only in the commerce between their putative bearers, but in fact never really come permanently to rest in any of them.
 Anxiety is the feeling of not being sure what, or how much, to feel.

 The means that anxiety is never quite my own, and never quite in my present.
 So, characteristically, I may feel anxious about being able to control my anxiety, should I find it rising into panic.
 But I may also feel anxious that I am not nearly anxious enough, about Trump, Brexit, climate change, the low pound, antibiotic resistance, pensions policy.
 There is a constant bidding war in anxiety, as commentators raise the stakes, make us uneasy with their reassurances.
 Many emotions are indeed transmitted easily between human beings, since we seem strongly adapted to tune our feelings into what we assume others are feeling.
-But the fact that emotions are nowadays mediated, not through the corporeal immediacy of pheromones or alarm-calls but through complex forms of social rhetoric, mean that there is always a more-or-less complex market in stress-inducements and calmatives, that must, like inflation, be kept at manageable levels, neither overheating, nor declining into stagnant torpor.
+But the fact that emotions are nowadays mediated, not through the corporeal immediacy of pheromones or alarm-calls but through complex forms of social rhetoric, means that there is always a more-or-less complex market in stress-inducements and calmatives, that must, like inflation, be kept at manageable levels, neither overheating, nor declining into stagnant torpor.

 Connor, Steven (2008).
 ‘On the Offensive.’
 Online at http://stevenconnor.com/offence.html